This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • No solar charging option available

-Price considerations matter significantly in the Fenix vs Garmin Forerunner decision.
-The Forerunner 965 starts at $599, while Fenix 7 models range from $699 to $999 depending on materials and solar options.
-That $100-400 price difference buys you enhanced durability, longer battery life, and comprehensive navigation with the Fenix, or you can invest those savings elsewhere while enjoying the Forerunner's superior display and lighter weight.
+Pricing creates another decision point.
+The Forerunner 965 starts at $599.
+Fenix 7 models run $699 to $999 depending on materials and solar options.
+That $100-400 premium buys you tougher construction, longer battery life, and serious navigation capabilities.

-Ultimately, choose the Fenix 7 if you participate in varied outdoor activities like hiking, skiing, or climbing, need robust navigation tools, or simply want the most durable Garmin watch available.
-Select the Forerunner 965 if running and triathlon are your primary activities, you value a modern touchscreen experience, or you prefer a lighter watch for daily wear and training.
+Pick the Fenix 7 if you do varied outdoor activities like hiking, skiing, or climbing, need detailed maps in the backcountry, or want the toughest Garmin makes.
+Choose the Forerunner 965 if running and triathlon dominate your training, you want that stunning modern display, or you prefer something lighter on your wrist daily.

 Frequently Asked Questions

-No, the Forerunner 965 lacks the Fenix 7's full TopoActive mapping, ski resort maps, extensive golf course data, and solar charging.
-It also has a polymer case rather than metal construction and lower water resistance (5 ATM vs 10 ATM).
-However, it offers superior running-specific analytics and a better display.
+No, and the differences matter if you do varied outdoor sports.
+The Forerunner lacks the full TopoActive mapping, ski resort maps, extensive golf course data, and solar charging.
+It's also got a polymer case instead of metal and only 5 ATM water resistance versus 10 ATM.
+But for running-specific analytics and display quality, the Forerunner is actually better.